ReDI-School/intro-java/lesson1/exercise2.md

 Hello B!
 Hello C!
 ```
-where _A_,_B_,_C_ would be your names!
+where _A_,_B_,_C_ would be the names of the group members!

 Note: if you change the program you might break it (so that it won't run).

-If that happens:
+If that happens,
-can you find out what change broke your program (to share that later in class)?
+can you find out what change broke your program (please share that later in class)?

 ### Question 3
-Having achieved this, can tell what the line
+Having achieved this, can you tell what the line
 ```java
 System.out.println(...);
 ```